expectedparrot/edsl/docs/surveys.rst

    results.select("color", "day", "winter", "birds").print(format="rich")

-We can see that q2 and q3 were skipped because the response to "color" was "Blue":
+We can see that both q2 and q3 were skipped because the response to "color" was "Blue":

 .. code-block:: text